JakeLardinois/DoorCountyAA/DoorCountyAA/wp-content/plugins/events-calendar-pro/readme.txt

 == Installation ==

-Remember, to use Events Calendar PRO you need to also be running The Events Calendar.
+Remember, to use Events Calendar Pro you need to also be running The Events Calendar.
 You'll need to follow these steps for both plugins, starting with The Events Calendar.

 1. From the dashboard of your site, navigate to Plugins --> Add New.
 2. Select the Upload option and hit "Choose File."